 The DOJ memo, sent to federal law enforcement and attorneys nationwide, argues that COVID-19 meets “the statutory definitions of a biological agent,” which is why purposefully spreading the virus could meet our country’s terrorism-related statutes.
 Deputy Attorney General Jeffrey Rosen also added that threats or attempts to use COVID-19 as a weapon against others “will not be tolerated” by law enforcement agencies.

-This isn’t a unique story.
+You can be charged in other states, too.
 A Florida man faces federal charges for coughing and spitting on police officers responding to a domestic violence call, claiming he had coronavirus.
 Closer to home, a North Carolina man was arrested for disorderly conduct after using Facebook to threaten to infect other people with COVID-19.

 It’s crucial that we all follow South Carolina’s shelter-in-place orders and, when out in public, to follow all state and CDC guidelines for public safety.
 This pandemic is extremely serious and everyone must do their part.
 However, if you find yourself in need of criminal defense due to a misunderstanding or other issue, please do not hesitate to contact my office.

 The rules are changing every day – ensure you don’t accidentally break them.
 If things go wrong, I can help.
-To schedule a consultation in either our Fort Mill office on Gold Hill Road, or in our Rock Hill office on Oakland Avenue, please call 803-288-3885 or contact us online.
+To schedule a consultation in either our Fort Mill office on Gold Hill Road, or in our Rock Hill office on Oakland Avenue, please call 803-219-2630 or contact us online.
 Our team serves clients in the York, Lancaster, and Chester County communities.

 Tom Holland previously served as the General Counsel for the Lancaster County Sheriff’s Office, the City Solicitor for the City of Lancaster, and as a Special Assistant United States Attorney for the Sixth Circuit Solicitor’s Office.
-He is a single father, and through his own divorce gained valuable insight he now uses to represent Fort Mill and Rock Hill, SC families with the best representation.
+He is a single father, and through his own divorce gained valuable insight he now uses to provide Fort Mill and Rock Hill, SC families with the best representation.
 Learn more about Tom Holland.